 A coalition of businesses, schools, and civic leaders worked together to support the initiative.
 The three core components of PHLConnectED (pronounced P-H-L Connected) include:

-- Free wired, high-speed, reliable broadband internet to the home from Comcast’s Internet Essentials program, or a high-speed mobile hotspot for families who are housing-insecure or need a portable option.
+- Free wired, high-speed, reliable broadband internet to the home from Comcast’s Internet Essentials program or a high-speed mobile hotspot for housing-insecure families or need a portable option.

 - Distribution of devices, such as Chromebooks, tablets, or computers.
 Devices have already been paid for and procured through the School District, some Charters, and private funds.

-- Free skills training and tech support for students, families, and teachers to ensure they not only get connected but also stay connected and safely take full advantage of all that the internet has to offer.
+- Free skills training and tech support for students, families, and teachers ensure they get connected and stay connected and safely take full advantage of all that the internet has to offer.